Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Discrete PSP

-The last inequality uses~\eqref{cons:subset} on the first $\ell$ jobs in $J'$ for $1 \leq \ell \leq k$.
-The following lemma implies a polynomial-time algorithm that computes a \emph{preemptive} schedule with a makespan no more than the above bound. \begin{lemma}[\cite{DBLP:journals/jacm/HorvathLS77}] Given any $k$ jobs with $p_1 \geq \ldots \geq p_k$, there is a polynomial-time algorithm that computes a \emph{preemptive} schedule with a makespan of at most $\max_{1 \leq \ell \leq k} \sum_{j=1}^{\ell} p_j / \sum_{i=1}^{\ell}s_i$. \end{lemma} Given a preemptive schedule of makespan $T$, \textcite{DBLP:journals/orl/Woeginger00a} gave a polynomial-time algorithm to compute a non-preemptive schedule with a makespan of at most $(2-\frac{1}{m})\cdot T$.
-Combining this with \Cref{lemma:preemptive-related-makespan}, we obtain an algorithm that computes a non-preemptive schedule with a makespan of at most
+The last inequality uses the packing constraints on the first $\ell$ jobs in $J'$ for $1 \leq \ell \leq k$.
+The polynomial-time algorithm in \cite{DBLP:journals/jacm/HorvathLS77} computes a \emph{preemptive} schedule with a makespan of at most $\max_{1 \leq \ell \leq k} \sum_{j=1}^{\ell} p_j / \sum_{i=1}^{\ell}s_i$ for any $J'=\{j_1, j_2\ldots, j_k \} \subseteq J$.
+Combined with a polynomial-time conversion from a \emph{preemptive} schedule to a \emph{non-preemptive} schedule, which increases the makespan by a factor of at most $(2-\frac{1}{m})$~\cite{DBLP:journals/orl/Woeginger00a}, we can compute in polynomial time a non-preemptive schedule with makespan